Attack on Ras Tanura: Result

-Al-Shamrani instantly became a hero to the Saudi people, and to this day is the only Saudi fighter pilot with multiple air-to-air kills.
+Al-Shamrani became recognized as a hero among Saudi people, and to this day is the only Saudi fighter pilot with multiple air-to-air kills.
 He would go on to be the only non-American coalition pilot to claim any air-to-air victories for the duration of the war.

 The Iraqi mission report states that due to the low altitude of the mission, Iraqi radar lost contact with the aircraft soon after they crossed into Kuwait and it was assumed that they were shot down upon not returning to base.